xoubish/AGNzoo/light_curves/ML_AGNzoo-kauffmann.md

 # How do AGNs selected with different techniques compare?

-By the IPAC Science Platform Team, last edit: March 1st, 2024
+By the IPAC Science Platform Team, last edit: April 11th, 2024

 ***